 4: return everything

 When I take my tent down, I return everything to how it was before I got there.
-Even returning the sticks and stones that I moved the night before to make a flat area to sleep on.
+Even returning the sticks or stones that I moved the night before to make a flat area to sleep on.

 5: leave no trace